Drummer7777777/project_api/README.md

 ## What is project_api?

-project_api is api server app and tests for him written in python v3.9
+project_api is api server app and tests for him written in python v3.9 It is possible ti run it all in containers Docker-compose

 ### api server